gabriel-david-orozco/TSN-CNC-CUC-UPC/README.md

 # (Specific task) Translate the microservices of the ILP into two microservices
 - [X] Write the input variables from the outside at the beginning of the code
+- [ ] Create the random microservice
 - [ ] Create the images for the kubernetes cluster and push them into the repo
         - [ ] Create the Preprocessing microservice image
 - [ ] The ILP calculation should be in other microservice
+- [ ] For the visualization remember to configure the image